SynixeContractors/Documents/certs/anti-tank/mat.md

 The PSRL-1 also has several rocket variations available for use by MAT operators.
 Care should be taken while selecting rockets that the correct rocket is being utilized to neutralize the threat.
 All rockets have a safety fuse of 900m.

-Even though the PSRL-1 has several Anti-Tank rocket options, it SHOULD NOT be relied upon to deal with heavily armored threats, instead, heavier HEAT warheads of MAAWS or a HAT operator should be called in to neutralize the threat, depending on severity and availabilty of operators.

 #### PSRL-1 PWS Fire Control Optic

 The PSRL-1 PWS is the preferred variant of the PSRL-1 due to the ranging optic on the weapon.
 The PWS variant optic is equipped with a laser rangefinder integrated into the optic.
-To utilize the laser rangefinder, place the target under the center mark, and press the "Lase Range" button (default "T").
+To utilize the laser rangefinder, place the target under the center mark, and press the "Lase Range" button (default <kbd>T</kbd>).
 The range will be displayed to the right of the ranging mark.
 Once a range is determined, the operator will align the target with the proper ranging hash, and can then begin the firing process.

 Alternative to the fire control optic is to use short range sight mounted on the base version of PSRL-1 (like unmaginfied red dot or holographic sight).
 Such sights are not adjustable for drop and zero and must be practiced and learned by a skilled operator.
 Such usage while not recommended allows an operator to have better situational awareness.

-### MAAWS (Multi-Role Anti-Armor Anti-Personnel Weapon System) Mk4 Mod 1

-The MAAWS provides a high rate of fire and the ability to fire up to 1,000 meters.
-It is the primary MAT weapon.

-!> The MAAWS has significant backblast.
-Do not fire the weapon while against a wall or other structure that will redirect the overpressured air back towards you.
-Exercise caution when firing the weapon.

-The MAAWS Mk4 Mod 1 has three different types of projectiles:

-**HE 44**: High Explosive 44, use against lightly armored vehicles and bunkers.

-**HEDP 502**: High Explosive Dual Purpose 502, use against medium armored vehicles and infantry.

-**HEAT 55**: High Explosive Anti-Tank 55, use against medium armored vehicles.

-**HEAT 655 CS**: High Explosive Anti-Tank 655, Like HEAT55 but can be fired from confined spaces.

-**HEAT 75**: High Explosive Anti-Tank 75, use against medium to heavily armored vehicles.

-**SMOKE 469**: Smoke 469, use to provide long-range, long-lived smoke cover.

-**ILUM 502**: Illumination 502, use to provide wide area battlefield illuminations.

 ### Buddy loading